Version 2.0 of Mailchimp for WordPress

 Translated settings pages

-Previously the only translatable part were the actual sign-up forms and checkboxes.
-In version 2.0, all text on the Mailchimp for WordPress settings pages makes use of WordPress' translation functions which allows translation to the language of your WP installation.
-Dutch settings page
+Previously, only the sign-up forms and checkboxes were translatable.
+In version 2.0, all text on the Mailchimp for WordPress settings pages uses WordPress translation functions, which makes it possible to translate the plugin settings into the language of your WordPress installation.

 Other changes

-• Stylesheets are no longer combined and served through a .php file but are now served as static (and minified) CSS.
-This allows the use of a plugin like W3 Total Cache to combine the various stylesheets loaded by Mailchimp for WP.
+• Stylesheets are no longer combined and served through a .php file.
+They are now served as static and minified CSS, which allows plugins like W3 Total Cache to combine the stylesheets loaded by Mailchimp for WP.

-• You can now use TAB indentation in the form mark-up, which helps keeping your mark-up looking nice and tidy.
+• You can now use tab indentation in the form markup, which helps keep your markup tidy.

-• The anti-SPAM honeypot is now added to sign-up checkboxes as well, reducing spam sign-ups even more.
+• The anti-spam honeypot is now added to sign-up checkboxes as well, reducing spam sign-ups even further.

-• Major code improvement: better object-oriented code, class documentation (PHPDocs) and so forth.
+• Major code improvements, including better object-oriented code and class documentation with PHPDocs.

 Premium plugin

-In case you don't know, Mailchimp for WordPress has a premium version which comes with some very useful improvements over the free version.
-For example, using the Pro version you can create multiple sign-up forms where each form can be totally different and subscribe people to one or multiple of your Mailchimp lists.
+Mailchimp for WordPress also has a premium version with useful improvements over the free version.
+For example, the Pro version lets you create multiple sign-up forms, where each form can be different and subscribe people to one or more of your Mailchimp lists.

 GitHub project

-Although not directly related to the 2.0 release, the Mailchimp for WordPress project is now on GitHub.
-If you would like to follow development of the plugin (or even contribute some code yourself), feel free to drop by.
+Although it is not directly related to the 2.0 release, the Mailchimp for WordPress project is now on GitHub.
+If you would like to follow development of the plugin or contribute code, you can find the project there.

 Found a bug?
 Please raise an issue on GitHub.